VR51/WordPress-Runscript/README.md

 # Instructions
 WordPress Runscript downloads and installs plugins and themes from any publicly accessible plugin or theme repository such as wordpress.org or github.com.
 It also deploys plugins and themes that are stored locally within the WordPress Runscript plugin directory.
 The plugins and themes are not automatically activated - we download or deploy files only.

-The default plugin sets included with WordPress Runscript install a base plugin pack plus plugins for eCommerce, backend admin and fronend features.
+The default plugin sets included with WordPress Runscript install a base plugin pack plus plugins for eCommerce, backend admin and frontend features.
 The default theme set installs 2 themes.

 The terminology: